middlebury/college-handbook/content/iii-policies-for-the-language-schools/b-academic-policies/b-6-master-of-arts.md

 **Transfer Credits**

-After formal admission to the program, candidates for the MA and DML degrees may request permission from the coordinator of their School to transfer from another institution the maximum of the equivalent of one full-time summer of study at Middlebury (three units).
+After formal admission to the program, candidates for the MA and DML degrees may request permission from the Assistant Director of their School to transfer from another institution the maximum of the equivalent of one full-time summer of study at Middlebury (three units).
 Final approval will come from the Registrar’s Office.
 To be considered for transfer, courses must be valued at the equivalent of one unit of Middlebury credit (three semester hours, four and a half quarter hours, or six ECTS units).
 For courses taken at institutions on the quarter system, as well as institutions whose courses do not carry credit equaling three semester hours, the Middlebury Language Schools grant (a) one unit of credit for two quarter courses or (b) two units of credit for three quarter courses.
 Students need to submit in writing which option they intend to follow.

 Only courses taken after successful completion of the initial summer and formal admission to degree candidacy can be transferred.
 Courses taken at other institutions before the first summer of study may not be transferred toward a Middlebury degree, and transferred courses may not be used toward any other degree.
 Written approval of a course’s transferability must be obtained from Middlebury before registering for the course.
 Courses that have not been pre-approved will be considered for transfer only in those instances in which a student can demonstrate that pre-approval was not possible (for example, due to a last minute cancellation of a pre-approved course).
 Middlebury courses transferred from one degree program are not eligible for another Middlebury degree.

 Courses for transfer must be graduate level and taken at an accredited institution that offers a Master of Arts degree in either the language of study or a related discipline.
 In either case, to be considered for transfer credit, these courses must be taught entirely in the language of the student’s degree program.
-Middlebury Language Schools do not accept certificate courses, correspondence courses, independent study, courses taught fully or partially in English\*, or courses from extension or continuing education programs.
+Middlebury Language Schools do not accept certificate courses, asynchronous online courses, correspondence courses, independent study, courses taught fully or partially in English\*, or courses from extension or continuing education programs.
 Students may not transfer courses from Middlebury Language Schools partner institutions abroad if they are not enrolled in a Middlebury Language Schools program at the time the student takes the courses.
 For specific Schools’ policies on transfer credits from MAT or MEd programs, please consult the School director.

 _\*With the exception of the Middlebury-Monterey option of the Arabic or Chinese MA degrees._